Engin-Boot/pong-stage-aruna09/Stage0/Invite-Player.md

 ## Acceptance Criteria

-### Scenario: User wants to add a new player to the game

-  Given: the user is on the "Invite-player" page

-  When: user clicks on "Send Invite"

-  Then: Display a text box to enter player id

 ### Scenario: the user clicks on "Send Invite" button without typing a valid id

   Given: the user is on the "Invite-player" page